Displacement & Humanitarian Intervention Short Course

 3 hours course each day, from 2pm to 5pm (GMT)

-Receive a certificate of attendance from the University of St Andrews
+Receive a Certificate of Completion and a digital badge from the University of St Andrews.

 Access